 - Syntagma — Central, heavily patrolled

-- Kolonaki — Upscale, quiet at night
+- Kolonaki — Upscale and quiet at night

-- Koukaki — Residential, very safe
+- Koukaki — Residential, families walking around at all hours

-- Pangrati — Local neighborhood, family-friendly
+- Pangrati — Local neighborhood, family-friendly atmosphere

 Safe with Normal Precautions#

-- Thissio — Tourist area, well-maintained
+- Thissio — Tourist promenade, well-maintained

 Use Extra Caution#